blange/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 # Auto Scaling groups with multiple instance types and purchase options<a name="asg-purchase-options"></a>

 You can launch and automatically scale a fleet of On\-Demand Instances and Spot Instances within a single Auto Scaling group\.
-In addition to receiving discounts for using Spot Instances, you can use Reserved Instances or a Savings Plan to receive discounted rates of the regular On\-Demand Instance pricing\.
+In addition to receiving discounts for using Spot Instances, you can use Reserved Instances or a Savings Plan to receive discounted rates on the regular On\-Demand Instance pricing\.
 All of these factors combined help you to optimize your cost savings for Amazon EC2 instances, while making sure that you obtain the desired scale and performance for your application\.

 You first specify the common configuration parameters in a launch template, and choose it when you create an Auto Scaling group\.
 When you configure the Auto Scaling group, you can:
 + Choose one or more instance types for the group \(optionally overriding the instance type that is specified by the launch template\)\.